hkproj/quantization-notes/README.md

 # quantization-notes

-Notes on quantization in neural networks
+Sample code for various quantization techniques in neural networks using PyTorch.